 These vehicles use a dual voltage system to obtain two different voltages (12 and 24 volts) for various electrical controls and accessories.
-The incorporates main power source "Volvo" model 20359831 maintenance-free batteries connected in parallel-series.
+The incorporates main power source maintenance-free batteries connected in parallelseries.
 All batteries are kept uniformly charged by means of a 100 amp battery equalizer (standard), giving a maximum possible output supply of 100 amps on the 12 volt system.
 Both the 12 and 24 volt systems are controlled through individual main battery relays.
-Usually two 28 volt self-regulated alternators are installed and are belt driven from the engine, and can be reached through the engine compartment doors.
+Base configuration uses two 28 volt self-regulated alternators, belt driven from the engine, and can be reached through the engine compartment doors.